History of telegraphy in Australia: The competition

 Queensland pushed hard and had a route explored from Cardwell to Burketown in 1866, a distance of 450 miles.
 Queensland thought they had the overseas link in the bag with an agreement with the British Australian Telegraph Company to connect their new submarine cable from Java to Port Darwin then overland to Burketown.
 Desperate for the line to instead be built to Port Augusta then via existing landline to Adelaide the South Australian colonial government successfully outmanoeuvred Queensland in a bid to secure connection to the overseas cable with an offer to finance the cost of a telegraph from Port Augusta to Port Darwin (at that time South Australia administered what was to become the Northern Territory).
-This relieved the British Australian Telegraph Company the expense of the overland line to Burketown and they changed their allegiance.
-At the time though the majority of the route of the line had not once been visited by Europeans and presented a huge risk, not least financially, to the South Australian government.
+This relieved the British Australian Telegraph Company of the expense of the overland line to Burketown and it changed its allegiance.
+At the time, however, the majority of the route of the line had not once been visited by Europeans and presented a huge risk, not least financially, to the South Australian government.